mother reaching out to child who is having a struggle with emotions

 The fourth “D”: direct.
 Rushing to fix the problem by directing the child’s attention to a solution.
 Directing is probably the most frequent behavior I see when adults face challenging behavior.
 They rush the child to happy or rush to find a solution.

-In the example here directing might sound like, “Today you have to use the blue cup, but tomorrow you will have the red” or “Let’s see a smile on that face!
+In the example here directing might sound like, “Today you have to use the blue cup, but tomorrow you will have the red.”
+Or, “Let’s see a smile on that face!
 Tomorrow you will get the blue cup!”

 I sometimes call this, “rushing children to happy” or “rushing to fix” the problem.
 A preponderance of people identifies as “fixers”.
 These people seem to be highly uncomfortable with challenges, conflict or anyone feeling distressed (including themselves).